-Co-payments for multiple acute ward stays of fewer than 30 days and chronic ward stays of fewer than 180 days are capped for the same ailment, with the ceiling adjusted annually.
-For the period from January 1, 2018 to December 31, 2018, caps on hospital stay co-payments for acute ward stays less than 30 days in total or chronic ward stays of fewer than 180 days in total, have been set at NT\$38,000 for a single hospital stay for a particular condition and NT\$64,000 for the entire calendar year.
-Those who pay more than the ceiling can apply for a reimbursement before the end of June of the following year.
-(Note: The Ministry of Health and Welfare updates cap for ward stay co-payments every year.)
+Co-payments for multiple acute ward stays of fewer than 30 days and chronic ward stays of fewer than 180 days for the same ailment are capped, with the ceilings adjusted annually.
+For the period from January 1, 2017 to December 31, 2017, caps on hospital stay co-payments for acute ward stays totaling fewer than 30 days or chronic ward stays of fewer than 180 days during the year have been set at NT\$37,000 for a single hospital stay for a particular condition and at a cumulative NT\$62,000 for the entire calendar year.
+Those who pay more than the established ceiling can apply for a reimbursement before the end of June of the following year.
+(Note: The National Health Insurance Administration announces the cap on ward stay co-payments every year.)